themav/tmk-keyboard-newton/converter/newton_usb/README.md

     ----------------------------------
     2   5V              VCC
-    4   GND             GND (Also connected to shield) 8   DATA            PD2 (Most likely marked "RX" on your board)
+    4   GND             GND (Also connected to shield) 8   DATA            PD2 (Most likely marked "RX1" on your board)

     All others should be left N/C